 You don't have to be a BMA member to get support.

-Where a complaint has been made to the GMC any doctor can ask for support from the Doctor support service.
-The support is available from when a complaint is made until the outcome of the case.
+Emotional support is available from the Doctor support service once you are notified by the GMC that a provisional enquiry or fitness to practise investigation is taking place.
+The support is available from when the GMC notify you until the outcome of the case.
 Doctors unable to talk with family or supportive colleagues may find the service particularly useful.

 The Doctor support service is also available to doctors who are at risk of having their licence withdrawn.
 If you receive any communication from the GMC indicating that your licence to practise is at risk, you are welcome to use this service.